Cord Cutting Guides, News, and Reviews

 Why Frontier?
 Some of the best ISPs on the market are focused on big cities and metropolitan areas.
 But that doesn’t mean that rural residents are out of options.
 Frontier is a reliable ISP that brings internet connections to underserved areas.
 While the infrastructure in such areas is sometimes limiting, Frontier has done a pretty good job of offering fast internet speeds.

-If you live in an area served by Frontier, it may be your only option.
+If you live in an area served by Frontier’s internet plans, it may be your only option.
 Frontier targets areas that have traditionally been under-served by internet service providers, so the competition is, by definition, extremely limited.
 Despite this, Frontier has a decent reputation for customer service.
 It also fared well in our Frontier review.

 Frontier isn’t the only ISP that is focused on rural areas.
 CenturyLink has also been instrumental in bringing high-speed internet to previously under-served areas, and rural residents can also consider mobile plans or satellite internet.

 Why HughesNet?
 Among the few reputable satellite internet providers you can choose from, HughesNet tends to fare the best with critics.
 It offers solid speeds at prices that its peers can’t seem to match.
 Satellite internet has its limitations, but HughesNet is among the providers that can offer broadband-like speeds using satellite technology.

 HughesNet is a satellite internet provider, which means that your connection will be carried by satellites rather than by cables.
 Broadband cables are usually the way to go for internet connections, but not every area has access to high-speed broadband cables, and satellite internet can be the best choice in under-served areas.